 At the same time, family background is not always representative of a founder’s capabilities and intrinsic motivations.
 The partner of AngelCentral, Der Shing explains how you should never judge a founder’s family background too quickly.
 Previously, based on his personal experience, he realised that founders who came from poorer family backgrounds tend to succeed.
 The wealthier founders tend to be more arrogant and less receptive to learning.
 As he worked with even more founders, he realised that the latter didn’t always hold true.
 Some wealthier founders are equally driven, except that their motivation stems from different aspects.

 Statistically speaking, angels tend to shy away from single founders.
 This is generally because it is nearly impossible for an individual to do everything and be good at everything.
-Even if this founder has great technical depth, he needs a supporting founder to scale the business, seek funding etc. Instead of doing the execution of actual groundwork, the bulk of the time should be focused on innovative, breakthrough ideas and this requires co-founders who can assume some of these roles.
+Even if this founder has great technical depth, he needs complimentary skillsets to scale the business, seek funding etc. It’s relatively rare to have a superman or superwoman who can analyse data, design infrastructure, code the backend, market, fund raise, scale, handle finances, form partnerships etc. Considering temperament and aptitudes, the full spectrum of business skills usually “reside” in 2-3 people.

 “Teamwork makes the dream work”.
-Amongst the many reasons, a team of co-founders bring about a shared passion that helps to nurture the product.
+Amongst the many reasons, a team of co-founders bring about a shared passion that realises the product.
 Having a team also means a holistic viewpoint brought to the table, rather than a narrow-minded and subjective viewpoint.
 Having contesting ideas mean heavy critiquing and lots of room for improvement.

 Complementary skill sets